q-viper/q-viper.github.io/_posts/2022-05-15-pyscript-running-python-in-webpages.md

 ![]({{site.url}}/assets/pyscript/pandas.png)

 ## Live Code Editor
-We can even have our own code editor in browser using PyScript.
-It can be done by using tag `<py-repl>`.
-Lets see it in action.
+We can even have our own code editor in the browser using PyScript.
+It can be done by using the tag `<py-repl>`.
+Let's see it in action.

 ```html
 <html>